 biography

-Born in San Francisco on April 14, 1930, actor Bradford Dillman grew up as the son of a well-to-do stockbroker.
+Bradford Dillman Born in San Francisco on April 14, 1930, actor Bradford Dillman grew up as the son of a well-to-do stockbroker.
 Educated at private schools, Dillman graduated with a literature degree from Yale in 1951.
 Following graduation, he entered the United States Marine Corps and served through 1953.
-Afterward, having developed a taste for the theater while in school, Dillman headed to New York to break into acting.
+Having developed a taste for the theater while at Yale, Dillman headed to New York in 1953 to break into acting.
 While attending Lee Strasberg's famed Actor's Studio, he worked as a hotel desk clerk to support himself.
-By 1955, he was landing roles in television and on stage, finally making it to Broadway in the play Long Day's Journey Into Night (1956-1958).
+By the mid 1950s, Dillman was making appearances on such television anthology series as the NBC program Kraft Theatre (1947-1958) and the CBS series Climax!.
+He made it to Broadway in the play Long Day's Journey Into Night (1956-1958).
 Spotted by a talent scout, he was put under contract with 20th Century Fox in 1958.
-He moved his young family to Los Angeles to start his film career.
+He moved his wife and young family to Los Angeles to start his film career.

-LEFT: Handsome 1970s portrait of Bradford Dillman.
-CENTER: Shot from 1962.
+LEFT: Shot from 1962.
 RIGHT: Dillman's second wife, actress and model Suzy Parker

 While at Fox, Dillman starred in such films as Compulsion (1959; with Dean Stockwell and Orson Welles), Crack in the Mirror (1960; with Orson Welles and Juliette Greco), and Francis of Assisi (1961; with Dolores Hart and Stuart Whitman).
-These films didn't prove to be huge successes, so Dillman left Fox and went into television, where he guest-starred on numerous TV series and had a series of his own, the 1965-1966 ABC crime drama Court Martial.
+Although this films earned good notices, none proved to be huge successes, so Dillman left Fox and went back to television, where he guest-starred on numerous TV series and had a series of his own, the 1965-1966 ABC crime drama Court Martial.
 While Dillman's career was going well, he and his first wife, Frieda, separated in 1961 and divorced in April 1962.
-He later married actress/model Suzy Parker, whom he met while filming A Circle of Deception (1961), in April 1963.
+In 1963, he married actress and model Suzy Parker, whom he met while filming A Circle of Deception (1960; with Suzy Parker).

 the films of bradford dillman